-- 1. Be at least eighteen (18) years of age, and at least three (3) years older than an individual under the age of eighteen (18) that they provide services; - 2.
-Have a high school diploma, general equivalency diploma or trade school diploma in the area of human services, or demonstrate competency or verifiable work experience in providing support to persons with disabilities;
+- Must be at least eighteen (18) years of age, and at least three (3) years older than an individual under the age of eighteen (18) that they provide services. - Must have a high school diploma, general equivalency diploma or trade school diploma in the area of human services, or demonstrate competency or verifiable work experience in providing support to persons with disabilities.